 With a SIMPLE IRA, both the employer and the employee contribute to the employee’s account.
-Employers are required to contribute in one of two ways: either by matching employee contributions between 1% and 3% of their salary, or to contribute a flat rate of 2% of the employee’s salary—even if the employee doesn’t contribute.
+Employers are required to contribute in one of two ways: either by matching employee contributions up to 3% of their salary, or by contributing a flat rate of 2% of the employee’s salary, even if the employee doesn’t contribute.
 With the matching option, the employee must contribute money first.

-There are yearly employee contribution limits to a SIMPLE IRA; in 2022 the annual limit is $14,000, with an additional $3,000 in catch-up contributions for people over age 50.
+There are yearly employee contribution limits to a SIMPLE IRA: in 2023, the annual limit is $15,500, with an additional $3,500 in catch-up contributions permitted for people over age 50.

 Benefits and Drawbacks of SIMPLE IRAs

-It’s important to understand both the benefits and downsides of the SIMPLE IRA in order to make an informed decision about retirement plans.
+It’s important to understand both the benefits and downsides of the SIMPLE IRA to make an informed decision about retirement plans.

 SIMPLE IRA Benefits

-There are several benefits—to both employers and employees—to choosing a SIMPLE IRA, including:
+There are several benefits — for both employers and employees — to choosing a SIMPLE IRA:

-• For employers, it’s easy for employers to set up and manage, including online set-up through most banks.
+• For employers, it’s easy to set up and manage, with online set-up available through most banks.

 • For employers, management costs are low compared to other retirement plans.